 Studio provides access to detailed information about the status of your encoder.
 You can use this information when setting up a new encoder preset, or when working with Resi support to troubleshoot encoder signal issues.

 - In Studio, navigate to Settings > Encoders.
-(Go there)

 The encoder details page will display different information depending on whether you’ve selected a hardware or software encoder.
 You can make changes to some of your encoder details by clicking the edit icon to the right of the encoder name.

 This section displays information about your encoder and the signal it is receiving.